NLP-Course-CUHKSZ/NLP-course-cuhksz.github.io/Assignments/Assignment2/langchain/README.md

    ```
    pip install langchain langchain_openai langchain_deepseek langchain_community faiss-cpu
    ```
+3. Prepare your retrieval data (if using the retrieval tool)
-3. Run the desired script, for example:
+4. Run the agent script:
    ```
-   python langchain_get_start.py
+   python agent_get_start.py
    ```

-## Notes
+## Use Cases

-- The scripts are designed to work with either OpenAI or DeepSeek models (commented sections show how to switch between them)
-- The retrieval system uses OpenAI's text-embedding-3-small model for creating embeddings
+The agent can handle various tasks, such as:
+- Answering medical questions by retrieving information from local documents
+- Searching the web for up-to-date information
-- The agent implementation can answer medical questions by combining retrieval from the knowledge base and web search
+- Solving multiple-choice questions by combining knowledge from different sources